jeromerg/NCase/Introduction.md

 }
 ```

 We introduce an explicit branch by calling the `d.Branch()` on the instance returned by the `Define()` method.
 It forces NCase to build a new branch.
-In the example, we use to define a union set of two titles, with a common sub-tree, and the whole sub-set is joined by union to the previous sub-set.
+In the example, we use it to define a union set of two titles joined by union to the previous title set, but containing different DueDate and IsDone values.

 ## Visualize